1548 The Greens Way – Ste. 4 Jacksonville Beach FL 32250

 Defending Against a Bank Levy

 Once a bank levy is placed on your account, it is frozen, and you are unable to access the account.
 After a set period, the creditor will remove the funds necessary to cover your debt.
 If the debt is greater than the account, additional levies may be placed on other bank accounts.
 When you receive notice of a bank levy from the IRS, it is important to act and work with an attorney quickly.
+While a bank levy involves the seizure of funds, a tax lien places a claim on your property, which can also have serious financial consequences.

 A bank levy can severely affect your day-to-day life.
 A frozen bank account can prevent you from paying your bills and necessary expenses.
 It is important to act as soon as you are provided notice.
 Tax Smith Tax Attorneys can determine creative solutions to minimize the effect of your tax debt.